spatie/laravel-server-side-rendering/README.md

 {!! ssr('js/app.js) !!}
 ```

 Your server script should call a `dispatch` function to send the rendered html back to the view.
 Here's a quick example of a set of Vue scripts for a server-rendered app.
-Read the [spatie/server-side-rendering](https://github.com/spatie/server-side-rendering) for a full explanation of how everything's tied together.
+Read the [spatie/server-side-rendering](https://github.com/spatie/server-side-rendering#core-concepts) readme for a full explanation of how everything's tied together.

 ```js
 // resources/assets/js/app.js